 There are two primary reasons New Relic Servers for Linux might report a different value for physical memory than you expect:

 Different tools calculate memory differently.
 Some tools calculate used memory by including buffering and caching.
 New Relic Servers' calculation of used memory does not include buffering and caching.
-To compare your server's calculated memory usage to the memory usage displayed in New Relic Servers, use the command
+To compare your host's calculated memory usage to the memory usage displayed in New Relic Servers, use the command

 freeon your command line, as shown in the following example.
 In the output, the